Eliiijaaaaah/SFP-Assessment/README.md

 - Grid has a max-width of 1160px
 - Reference assessment.png above or view the [Link To Design File](https://www.figma.com/file/NO15PRTCxfmuoVr22ubz1f/Movie-App-Copy?node-id=0%3A1)
 - *PLEASE NOTE: The design file is just an example and only uses one movie title.
 Your application should show multiple movie titles.*
+-
+### When complete

+- Send a zipped file of the project to meeks@sfp.net or send a link of the Github repo.